inspektor-dev/awesome-data-leak/README.md

 - [Zomato](https://blog.ipleaders.in/zomatos-security-breach-data-leak-one-needs-know/#:~:text=Zomato%20is%20an%20online%20platform,IDs%2C%20usernames%20and%20password%20hashes.)
 Zomato is a food ordering platform have leaked all of it's user data including email and password.
 - [Zoomcar](https://www.team-bhp.com/news/zoomcar-hacked-data-35-million-users-sale) Zoomcar is a car rental platform which leaked 3.5 million user data
 - [Shein](https://www.zdnet.com/article/shein-fashion-retailer-announces-breach-affecting-6-42-million-users/) Shein is a online fashion platform have leaked 6.42 million user records.
+- [IndiaMART](https://corporate.indiamart.com/2020/06/25/indiamart-data-breach-40000-company-records-discovered-on-cybercrime-forums-the-daily-swig/)A breach at online marketplace IndiaMART has leaked the sensitive data of more than 40,000 suppliers.
+- [IRCTC](https://trak.in/tags/business/2021/09/23/teenager-discovers-irctc-bug-that-exposed-millions-of-user-data-helps-irctc-to-fix-it/)IRCTC Bug That Exposed Millions Of User Data.

 ## Australia
 - [Canva](https://www.canva.com/help/incident-may24/) Canva is a graphic design platform have leaked user's email and salted password.

 ## Europe
 - [Foodora](https://cisomag.eccouncil.org/foodora-data-breach/) Foodora is a german based food delivery company have leaked user personal information like email, phone number and un-salted password.